Mental time travel: Evolution and human uniqueness

 The ability to travel mentally in time – especially into the future – has been highlighted as a potential prime mover in human evolution, enabling humans to prepare, plan and shape the future to their advantage.
 However, the question of whether or to what extent animals other than human beings can engage in mental time travel has remained controversial.

 One proposal, the Bischof-Köhler hypothesis, posits that non-human animals cannot act upon drive states they do not currently possess, for example seeking out water while currently fully quenched.
 Other proposals suggest that different species may have some capacities, but are limited because of shortcomings in a range of component capacities of mental scenario building and imagination.
 A number of studies have claimed to have demonstrated mental time travel in animals including, most notably, various great apes, crows, ravens, and western scrub jays, but these have been subjected to a number of criticisms and simpler alternative explanations have been proposed for the results.
 This debate is ongoing.

 If mental time travel is unique to humans, then it must have emerged over the last 6 million years since the line leading to modern humans split from the line leading to modern chimpanzees.
 Perhaps the first hard evidence for the evolution of mental time travel in humans comes in the form of Acheulean bifacial handaxes associated with Homo erectus.
 Acheulean tools are complex and appear to have required advanced planning to create.
 There is also evidence that they were often crafted in one location and then taken elsewhere for repeated use.

 A number of important adaptive functions have been identified that rely to some degree on the capacity to remember the past and imagine the future.
 These functions include predicting future emotional reactions (affective forecasting), deliberate practice, intertemporal choice, navigation, prospective memory, counterfactual thinking, and planning.

+Recent theoretical frameworks, introduced by Jeffery R. L. Pendleton and Prof. Nicola S. Clayton at the University of Cambridge, distinguish between objective physical time and "mind time," defined as the subjective, agentic navigation of a dynamic temporal landscape.
+While individual mental time travel (MTT) exists in other species, humans are thought to uniquely engage in transpersonal extended mental time travel (teMTT).
+This capacity couples individual episodic simulation with shared narratives, storytelling, and external artifacts (such as clocks and calendars) to synchronize mind time across individuals.
+This system enables the vicarious experience of remote histories and the collective coordination of futures across generations.